-The penalties imposed for non -compliance should be in line with the provisions of the TRAI Act .and should also take into account loss of business revenue for the period the interconnection was denied /delayed.
-Further, the provider cannot be unilaterally held responsible as interconnection involves two networks.
-Any action for non-compliance should only be on the defaulting party, after proper investigation.
+The penalties imposed for non -compliance should be in line with the provisions of the TRAI Act and should also take into account loss of business revenue for the period during which the interconnection was denied /delayed.

 Q16: Whether there is a need to have bank guarantee in the interconnection agreement?
 If yes, what should be the basis for the determining the amount of the bank guarantee?